 Recycling helps local organizations prosper.
 Local organizations such as Faith 7 Activities Center also share in the benefits of recycling.
 How does Central Disposal's donation of recycling materials benefit Faith 7?
 The recycling materials provide work for over 40 people with disabilities.
 Faith 7 provides paid employment and training to these individuals in a real work setting.
 Once the products are processed, the materials are sold, which provides a steady revenue stream for the facility.
 By providing recycling services to the community, Faith 7 helps to divert materials from landfills and creates jobs.

 Shawnee is proud to be introducing our campaign on March 3rd, 2014.
 Initially our program will consist of the implementation and use of 18 gal. poly-bins, recycling, plastic (1’s and 2’s), paper, and metals (aluminum and tin).
-Items will be sorted at the curb on the resident’s normal trash day, then taken to Central Disposal’s transfer station before final disposition.
+Items will be sorted at the curb on the resident’s normal trash day.
 In addition to the convenience of curbside recycling, Central Disposal will accept glass and cardboard at their transfer station located at 700 E 45th Street from 8am-4pm, Mon-Fri.

 This program and its benefits are available to City of Shawnee residents

-through a partnership of The City of Shawnee and Central Disposal LLC
+through a partnership of The City of Shawnee and Central Disposal LLC.

-For more information contact Central Disposal at 405-275-5854
+For more information contact Central Disposal at 405-275-0900.